 - Algaecide (If your pool has started showing signs of Yellow, Green, or Black Algae)

 Hopefully this gives you a basic guide on what to do when a storm is approaching to secure your pool, or prevent damage during a storm.
-After the storm, stop by the shop, and we’ll be happy to help.
-If you have an issue that requires a service call, contact us to get on the schedule asap.
+If dealing with Pool Chemistry and Filter Cleans are a bit too much, give The Pool Boys a call at 832-473-5715 and we’ll be happy to help.
+If you have an issue with your equipment that requires a service call, contact us to get on the schedule asap.